Chronic Viral Infections: Symptoms and Natural Solutions

 If you have a herpes infection or are prone to recurrent herpes infections, supplementing with L-lysine may be helpful.
 L-lysine is an essential amino acid that is important for a healthy immune system.

-It has been shown to be effective for reducing the recurrence of herpes simplex infections, and for reducing the severity of symptoms and the healing time of HSV infection (15).
-We recommend 1-2 caps with each meal which will give you 2-4 grams daily.
+It has been shown to be effective for reducing the recurrence of herpes simplex infections, and for reducing the severity of symptoms and the healing time of HSV infection (25).
+We recommend taking roughly 500-1000 mg with each meal or 2-4 grams daily.

 Complete Thyroid Report

 The Comprehensive Blood Analysis is a comprehensive test that includes a Complete Blood Count (CBC), Complete Metabolic Panel, urinalysis, lipid panel, iron panel, CRP, and thyroid panel.
 The CBC shows the distribution of white blood cells and red blood cells.
 White blood cells regulate the immune system and can indicate altered immune activity.

 Lymphocytes are a type of white blood cell.
 There are two main types of lymphocytes, T cells and B cells.
 These cells regulate the body’s short and long-term immune responses.
 An elevation of lymphocytes on the CBC (over 40%) may indicate that you have a viral infection.